MKV is a flexible container format. It can hold video, audio, subtitles, chapters, and metadata, but it is not itself a video codec.

 What is MKV used for?

-MKV is used for video files that may include multiple audio tracks, subtitles, chapters, and metadata.
+MKV is used for video files that may include multiple audio tracks, subtitle tracks, chapters, attachments, and metadata in one file.

 Is MKV better than MP4?